dugaldmorrow/forge-user-notifier-demo-app/README.md

 The user messages are stored as [custom entities](https://developer.atlassian.com/platform/forge/storage-reference/storage-api-custom-entities/).

+## How dynamic user notifications work

+When a user notification relates to a specific issue, the notification instructions can include the issue key or ID which will then result in the issue being updated by the user associated with the app.
+The frontend logic subscribes to `JIRA_ISSUE_CHANGED` which results in the user being notified without them having to perform any actions so long as they are already viewing the issue.

-## Tailoring the app
+## Tailoring and enhancing the app

-The app updates the desciption field of the issue.

-## Potential enhancements
+* The synamic user notifications feature requires an un issue update to trigger the `JIRA_ISSUE_CHANGED` event.
+The app simply updates the desciption field of the issue, but a production app would likely want to update another issue field.
+A custom issue field could be employed for this.
 * Support alternate forms of notifications such as dialoigs.
 * Support the ability to set message expiry times.
-8 Support the ability to broadcast to all users or all users within a specific group.
+* Support the ability to broadcast to all users or all users within a specific group.

 ## Requirements